-The northern resident killer whale community comprises three acoustic clans (A, G, and R) containing 34 matrilines, which range from Glacier Bay, Alaska to Grays Harbour, Washington (Ford et al. 2000, unpublished data CRP-DFO).
-From June to October, they frequent areas from mid Vancouver Island to southeastern Alaska, particularly Johnstone Strait and Queen Charlotte Strait (Figure 1), off northeastern Vancouver Island (Ford et al. 2000).
-Their range at other times of the year is poorly understood.
-Small groups of northern residents are sometimes seen in Johnstone Strait and other inshore waters along the BC coast in winter (Ford et al. 2000) but such sightings are rare even when seasonal changes in observer effort are taken into account.
+The Northern Resident Killer Whale community comprises three acoustic clans (A, G, and R) containing 34 matrilines, which range from Glacier Bay, Alaska to Grays Harbor, Washington (Ford et al. 2000; Ford et al. 2017).
+From June to October, some Northern Resident Killer Whales are frequently documented in Johnstone Strait and Queen Charlotte Strait (Figure 1), off northeastern Vancouver Island (Ford et al. 2000).
+Their range at other times of the year is not as well understood.
+Small groups of Northern Residents are sometimes seen in Johnstone Strait and other inshore waters along the BC coast in winter (Ford et al. 2000) but such sightings are rare even when seasonal changes in observer effort are taken into account.

 There is no evidence that clans are restricted to specific regions within the range of their community, but some show an apparent preference for particular areas (Ford et al. 2000).
-For example, the most commonly sighted whales off northeastern Vancouver Island belong to A-clan, whereas most of the whales sighted off the west coast of Vancouver Island belong to G-clan, and R-clan seems to prefer the northern part of the community's range.
-The range of northern residents overlaps with southern residents and with a community referred to as the southern Alaskan residents.
-Northern residents have never been seen associating with members of the southern resident pod on one occasion (Dahlheim et al. 1997), it is not clear that social mixing took place.
-Genetic studies have not ruled out the possibility of occasional breeding between the northern resident and southern Alaskan resident communities (Barrett-Lennard and Ellis 2001).
+For example, the most commonly sighted whales off northeastern Vancouver Island belong to A clan, whereas most of the whales sighted off the west coast of Vancouver Island belong to G clan, and R clan seems to prefer the northern part of the community's range.
+The range of Northern Residents overlaps with Southern Residents and with a community referred to as the southern Alaskan Residents.
+Northern Residents have never been seen associating with members of the Southern Resident community, and while they were observed travelling in proximity to a southern Alaskan Resident pod on one occasion (Dahlheim et al. 1997), it is not clear that social mixing took place.
+Genetic studies have not ruled out the possibility of occasional breeding between the Northern Resident and southern Alaskan Resident communities (Barrett-Lennard and Ellis 2001).

-1.3.
-Population Size and Trends
+3.3 Population size and trends

-1.3.1.
-Global
+3.3.1 Global

-Little is known of the historic abundance of killer whales, except that they were "not numerous" (Scammon 1874).
-Since the early 1970s, photo-identification studies have provided reasonable population estimates for killer whales in the near-shore waters of the northeastern Pacific (Washington, British Columbia, Alaska, and California), and similar work is now underway in several other coastal regions (e.g. the Gulf of California, the Russian Far East, New Zealand, Patagonia, Iceland and Norway).
+Little is known of the historic abundance of Killer Whales, except that they were "not numerous" (Scammon 1874).
+Since the early 1970s, photo-identification studies have provided reasonable population estimates for Killer Whales in the near-shore waters of the northeastern Pacific (Washington, BC, Alaska, and California), and similar work is now underway in several other coastal regions (e.g. the Gulf of California, the Russian Far East, New Zealand, Patagonia, Iceland, and Norway).
 In other areas line transect surveys have been used to provide population estimates.
-These include the Antarctic (25,000 whales, Branch and Butterworth 2001) and the Eastern Tropical Pacific (8,500 whales, Wade and Gerodette 1993).
-As such, the worldwide abundance of killer whales is probably between 40,000 and 60,000 whales (Forney and Wade in press).
-Trend data for killer whales are generally not available, with the exception of resident populations of whales in British Columbia (discussed below) and southern Alaska (population increasing, Craig Matkin, North Gulf Oceanic Society personal communication,

-November 2005) and for a small population of transients in Prince William Sound (AT1s, currently in decline, not likely to recover, Saulitis et al. 2002).
+These include the Antarctic (25,000 whales, Branch and Butterworth 2001) and the Eastern Tropical Pacific (8,500 whales, Wade and Gerrodette 1993).
+As such, the worldwide abundance of Killer Whales is probably between 40,000 and 60,000 whales (Forney and Wade 2006).
+Trend data for Killer Whales are generally not available, with the exception of Killer Whales in BC (discussed below) and southern Alaskan Residents (population thought to be generally increasing, Matkin et al. 2008) and for a small population of Transients in Prince William Sound (AT1s, currently in decline, not likely to recover, Saulitis et al. 2002).

-1.3.2.
-British Columbia
+3.3.2 British Columbia

-There are no population estimates for killer whales in British Columbia prior to 1960.
-Population censuses for killer whales are now conducted annually using photo-identification of individuals.
+There are no population estimates for Killer Whales in BC prior to 1960.
+Population censuses for Killer Whales are now conducted annually using photo-identification of individuals.
 Population trends vary by community and clan.
-For the purposes of the recovery strategy, data held by the Centre for Whale Research (CWR), Friday Harbor, Washington, were used to describe the population status and trends of southern resident killer whales.
-Data held by the Cetacean Research Program, DFO Nanaimo, BC (CRP-DFO), were used to describe the northern resident killer whale population.
-Whales are censused slightly differently by each research group.3
+For the purposes of the recovery strategy, data held by the Center for Whale Research (CWR), Friday Harbor, Washington, were used to describe the population status and trends of Southern Resident Killer Whales.
+Data held by the Fisheries and Oceans Canada Cetacean Research Program (DFO-CRP) were used to describe the Northern Resident Killer Whale population.
+Whales are censused slightly differently by each research group.2